oatspear/crystal50/README.md

 - The availability of field moves is not necessarily tied to the Pokémon being able to use the move in combat (e.g., Pidgey can use Fly as an attacking move, but is too small to carry a person for quick travel).
 - Gym leaders and other significant trainers have had their party rosters updated.
 - Gym leaders reward trainers with thematic HMs.
-- Updated the wild encounter tables of Johto maps.
+- Updated the wild encounter tables of Johto and Kanto maps for grass, tree, fishing and surfing encounters.
-- Wild encounters have a wider range of levels and variety of Pokémon, based on the geography of Johto and biology of the Pokémon.
+- Wild encounters have a wider range of levels and variety of Pokémon, based on the geography of the current map and biology of the Pokémon.
 - Most areas feature a rare wild species and encounters change throughout the different phases of the day.
 - Added a new map: a volcanic cave deep under Mount Mortar.
+- Added a new map: Viridian Forest.

 ## Instructions